google/fonts/ProjectChecklist.md

 - unencoded glyphs with alternative drawings
 - 'smart components'

+If using UFO, you should integrate [ufoNormalizer](https://github.com/unified-font-object/ufoNormalizer) into your workflow.

 - [ ] Build source files (`sources/builds/`)

 Some type projects maintain a set of 'build sources', which are used as input to a build script.